-One of the things a lot of us miss from being in the office is the casual conversation (read: human connection) that happens on the sidelines of “real work”.
+One of the irreplaceable elements of office work is the casual conversation (read: human connection) that happens on the sidelines of “real work”.
 This isn’t unproductive time – far from it.
 This is where we connect as a team and build that esprit de corps that powers us through the work we have to do.

 With this in mind, several of our teams decided to purposefully set aside time for informal catch-ups.
 No business agenda.
 No metrics.
 Just a time to connect, talk about what’s going on, and commiserate.
 Many teams have started meeting for lunch as they would in the office.
 Groups have formed around cooking classes and other non-work themes.

 With all that’s going on, a lot of us are looking for some inner peace – or at least a way to put everything in perspective.
 “Mindfulness” is an over-used term (particularly in tech companies), but that doesn’t mean that it isn’t a useful concept in trying times like these.

 Mindfulness isn’t new to BlueCat – we regularly offer meditation, yoga, and related sessions in our office.
 We decided to double down on that, offering weekly Zoom-based meditation sessions through our usual guru.
 It’s our way of staying centered and focused in the midst of the chaos of everyday life.